nguyen-huong/skeleton-compression/README.md

 scale are different from orange and blue curves, scale is different as show in left y axis for before, scale is different as shown in right y axis for

+The graph illustrates the data size or file size once Posenet has saved the file in a stored location for the before results, and once reconstructed, the file size of the saved file after being stored.
+The yellow line represents the data size before compression, and the red line represents the data size after compression
 ![Datasize](https://user-images.githubusercontent.com/57471582/205147065-e4849c20-ac02-4a5c-b9a2-c40010d1560b.jpg)